Oregon Coast Virtual Tour: Fishing Rock State Recreation Site a Splashing Good Time

 Virtual Tour of Depoe Bay, Gleneden Beach, Lincoln Beach, Otter Rock, Oregon Coast

 (Depoe Bay, Oregon) – There isn't much that alerts you to the existence of this uncompromisingly rugged little chunk of coastal cliffs.
-Sure, there's a sign along this part of Highway 101 that says “Fishing Rock State Park,” but there's no visual clue what that's about.
+Sure, there's a sign along this part of Highway 101 that says “Fishing Rock State Recreation Site,” but there's no visual clue what that's about.
 Here, in the Lincoln Beach area, between Gleneden Beach and Depoe Bay, and where the highway just zooms you along past any landmark or street, you can't see the deliciously delightful ocean just beyond the trees and the neighborhoods.

 So if curiosity gets the better of you and you meander down this puzzling gravel road that appears to go nowhere, you're in for a treat.

 First, however, you have to get through the labyrinth-like path cut through thick, otherwise impenetrable brush.
 Even that looks a bit confusing, as still, no ocean views from here.

 Eventually you come out to wondrous views like this, where even in the calmest conditions the ocean explodes in endless configurations of watery pyrotechnics.
 The basalt rocks of Fishing Rock State Park jut out into the sea and don't allow for any gradual rise of the tide line, creating a constant barrier to the power of the Pacific.
 With nowhere else to go but up, the waves knock around, splash about and create a constant raucous.

 When larger storms come, the place is wilder and more violent than any Hollywood action flick.